Using Computers – Do’s and Don’ts

 A social narrative is a tool to help individuals with special needs, particularly those on the autism spectrum, better understand social situations and how to respond to them appropriately.
 Here is a social narrative about how to attend a computer lab.
 The videos can be shown in an inclusive classroom.

-1. Be safe/Careful
+1. Be safe/careful

-a. has many wires
+a.
+A computer has many wires.

-b. works on electric power
+b.
+It works on electric power.

-c. do not pull
+c.
+We should not pull the wires.

-2. Be Gentle
+2. Be gentle

 a.
-Keys should be pressed slowly, not hard
+Keys should be pressed gently.

 b.
-Do not pull wires
+Do not pull wires.

 3. Keep it clean

 a.
-Cover it when not in use
+Cover it when not in use.

 b.
-Do not eat/drink near the computer
+Do not eat/drink near the computer.

 4. Sit straight

 a.
-You can see clearly if you sit straight
+You can see clearly if you sit straight.

 b.
 Fold your hands and use the mouse only when needed.